ivadomed/ivadomed/docs/source/configuration_file.rst

                 "type": "boolean",
                 "$$description": [
-                    "Discard slices where all voxel labels are zero for one or more classes\n", "(this is most relevant for multi-class models that need GT for all classes at train time)."
+                    "Discard slices where all voxel labels are zero for one or more classes\n", "(this is most relevant for multi-class models that need GT for all classes at training time)."
                 ]
             },
             "filter_classification": {